Bariloche: Architectural development and tourism

 Between 1935 and 1940, the Argentine Directorate of National Parks carried out a number of urban public works, giving the city a distinctive architectural style.
 Among them, perhaps the best-known is the Civic Centre.

 Bariloche grew from being a centre of cattle trade that relied on commerce with Chile, to becoming a tourism centre for the Argentine elite.
 It took on a cosmopolitan architectural and urban profile.
 Growth in the city's tourist trade began in the 1930s, when local hotel occupancy grew from 1550 tourists in 1934 to 4000 in 1940.

 In 1934 Ezequiel Bustillo, then director of the National Parks Direction, contracted his brother Alejandro Bustillo to build several buildings in Iguazú and Nahuel Huapi National Park (Bariloche was the main settlement inside the park).
 In contrast to subtropical Iguazú National Park, planners and developers thought that Nahuel Huapi National Park, because of its temperate climate, could compete with the tourism of Europe.
-Together with Bariloche, it was established for priority projects by national tourism development planners.

-Alejandro Bustillo designed the Edificio Movilidad, Plaza Perito Moreno, the Neo-Gothic San Carlos de Bariloche Cathedral, and the Llao Llao Hotel.
+Together with Bariloche, it was established for priority projects by national tourism development planners.Alejandro Bustillo designed the Edificio Movilidad, Plaza Perito Moreno, the Neo-Gothic San Carlos de Bariloche Cathedral, and the Llao Llao Hotel.
 Architect Ernesto de Estrada designed the Civic Centre of Bariloche, which opened in 1940.
 The Civic Centre's tuff stone, slate and Fitzroya structures include the Domingo Sarmiento Library, the Francisco Moreno Museum of Patagonia, City Hall, the Post Office, the Police Station, and the Customs.

-U.S. President Dwight Eisenhower visited Bariloche as a guest of President Arturo Frondizi in 1960.
+U.S. President Dwight Eisenhower visited Bariloche in 1960 as a guest of President Arturo Frondizi.
 Classical violinist Alberto Lysy established the string quartet Camerata Bariloche in 1967.

 Huemul Project

 During the 1950s, on the small island of Huemul, not far into lake Nahuel Huapi, former president Juan Domingo Perón tried to have the world's first fusion reactor built secretly.
 The project cost the equivalent of about $300 million modern US dollars, and it was never finished, due to the lack of the highly advanced technology that was needed.
-The Austrian Ronald Richter was in charge of the project.
+Austrian scientist Ronald Richter was in charge of the project.
 The facilities can still be visited, and are visible from certain locations on the coast.